spacecloud-io/space-cloud/docs/manual/file-storage/list-files.md

 # List files and folder

-You can list all files and folders within a specific folder by simply calling `listFiles` on the front end.
+You can list all files and folders within a specific folder by simply calling `listFiles` on the frontend.
 Here's a code snippet that shows how to do it:

 ```js
 import { API } from "space-api";